-The other-than-temporary impairment is separated into a credit loss component that is recognized in earnings and a non-credit component that is recorded in other comprehensive income (loss).
+The other-than-temporary impairment is separated into a credit loss component that is recognized in earnings and the portion of loss recognized in other comprehensive income (loss).
 The credit component is comprised of the impact of the fair value decline due to changes in assumptions related to default (collection) risk and prepayments.
-The non-credit component comprises the change in fair value of the security due to all other factors, including changes in benchmark interest rates and market liquidity.
-In determining the OTTI related to credit losses for securities, the Company compares the present value of the remaining cash flows expected to be collected at the current financial reporting date to the present value of the remaining cash flows expected to be collected at the original purchase date (or the last date those estimates were revised for accounting purposes).
-The discount rate used to calculate the present value of expected future cash flows is the effective interest rate used for income recognition purposes as determined under ASC 325-40 or ASC 310-30 for purposes of recognizing interest income.
+The portion of loss recognized in other comprehensive income (loss) comprises the change in fair value of the security due to all other factors, including changes in benchmark interest rates and market liquidity.
+In determining the OTTI related to credit losses for securities, the Company compares the present value of the remaining cash flows adjusted for prepayments expected to be collected at the current financial reporting date to the present value of the remaining cash flows expected to be collected at the original purchase date (or the last date those estimates were revised for accounting purposes).
+The discount rate used to calculate the present value of expected future cash flows is the effective interest rate used for income recognition purposes as determined under ASC 325-40 or ASC 310-30.